Vincent Bates — A Short Introduction

 Later, we moved to Maryville, Missouri, where I taught elementary and general music methods and horn for six years.
 We thoroughly enjoyed living there and I loved the university.
 In 2012, however, we jumped at the chance to return to Utah where our kids could grow up close to extended family.
 That's what brought me to the teacher education department at Weber State University.
 Weber is great, great, great!
 I have wonderful colleagues here and am fortunate to teach so many outstanding and dedicated teachers.

 We live in Layton with our four kids (Landon, William, Sophie, and Audrey).
 Landon returned last year from an LDS mission to New Zealand and now attends WSU as an engineering major.
-William graduated from Northridge High School this past year and Sophie is a junior there as well.
-Audrey is our youngest and just started at North Layton Junior High.
+William graduated from Northridge High School last year, works at Cabelas, and just received a mission call to Juarez, Mexico.
+Sophie is a junior at Northridge and loves to paint and play piano.
+Audrey is our youngest and attends North Layton Junior High.
+She plays saxophone in the band there.
 It has been surprising how many of the students I have taught here at Weber over the past eight years have ended up teaching my kids either as their classroom teachers or as student teachers.
 This, of course, is less likely now that they are finishing up school.
 But, hopefully someday we'll have some grandkids in the schools.

 My wife, Kristin, teaches 9th grade biology at Mill Creek Junior High School in Bountiful.
 She is recognized as one of the top science teachers in Davis School District.